 Read more about the different Hong Kong markets.

-Ladies’ Market, Tung Choi Street, Mong Kok, Hong Kong, 旺角通菜街「女人街」
+Ladies’ Market, Tung Choi Street, Mong Kok, Hong Kong

-9. Drop by the Sai Kung Waterfront Market
+13. Drop by the Sai Kung Waterfront Market

 Looking for free things to do in Hong Kong?
 Head to the Sai Kung Waterfront Market, organised by Sai Kung District Community Centre.
 Every Saturday and Sunday, there are almost 40 market booths set up at the Sai Kung Waterfront Park.
 You’ll see local artists and farmers selling an array of handicrafts, accessories, and fresh produce.
 It’s a family-friendly, fun, and artistic outdoor space for everyone who loves free entertainment.

-10. Grab your next read at Hong Kong Central Library
+14. Grab your next read at Hong Kong Central Library

-Hong Kong Central Library is the biggest public library in Hong Kong with 12 floors and an area of 33,800 square metres.
-With facilities like a multimedia room, language learning centre, and music practice rooms, it’s easy to spend an entire afternoon exploring the building simply digging through literatures, textbooks, back issues of newspapers, old comics, DVDs, and CDs.
-And of course, the Library has free WiFi too!
+As the biggest public library in the city, Hong Kong Central Library spans 12 floors and 33,800 sqm.
+With facilities like a multimedia room, language learning centre, and music practice rooms, it’s easy to spend an entire afternoon exploring the building.
+Pass time simply digging through literature, textbooks, back issues of newspapers, old comics, DVDs, and CDs.
+Of course, you can take advantage of the free WiFi and air-conditioning, too!

 Hong Kong Central Library, 66 Causeway Road, Causeway Bay, Hong Kong, p.
-3150 1234, 銅鑼灣高士威道66號香港中央圖書館
+3150 1234